Professional Ice Dance Competition Management & Digital Scoring

 Give ice dance couples the transparent scoring they deserve, provide audiences with engaging real-time results, and present your competition with the precision and artistry that ice dance demands.

-Ready to elevate your ice dance competition?
+Ready to streamline your ice dance competition?
 Visit JudgeMate.com to schedule a demo, explore our features, or start your free trial today.
-From regional qualifying events to national championships and international competitions, JudgeMate delivers the scoring technology that ice dance — the most artistic discipline in figure skating — demands.
+JudgeMate is ideal for club, development, and regional ice dance events that need professional digital scoring without the complexity of a full IJS installation.